-This Unicorn Trend Won't Fix The Fact Our World Is Garbage
+PSA: The Unicorn Trend Won't Change The Fact That Our World Is Garbage

 If Twitter is any indication of our collective consciousness, last week's launch of the Unicorn Frapp at Starbucks really sent a lot of us over the edge.

 People were not pleased.

 One of my friends bought one and had it ruined by a total stranger who yelled, "You're giving yourself diabetes!" to her and her son.
 They threw out their frapps and bought some green juices instead, and I'm proud of them for doing so.

 But it wasn't just the sugar content of a commercialized beverage that put me over the edge on this whole unicorn trend.
 It's more than that.